headsmasher8557/create/README.md

 ### Examples

-The following is an example of how it can be used to create an Instance tree, along with some other scripted behaviors, such as running code when created and connecting functions to signals:
+The following is an example of how it can be used to create an Instance tree, along with some other scripted behaviors, such as running code when created and connecting functions to signals.

 ```lua
 local model = Create"Model"{